Advocates

 Invitation — explains the program, shows the campaign reward, and includes their personal referral link and portal URL.
 Sent when you click "Invite advocate".

-Activity notification — sent each time a friend uses their referral link.
-Lets the advocate know someone is interested without revealing the friend's details.
+Activity notification — sent each time a referral is submitted via their link.
+Lets the advocate know someone is interested without revealing the referral's details.

 Reward notification — sent when a referral is marked converted.
 Confirms the reward earned on that conversion and shows their updated credit balance.